syncfusion-content/wpf-docs/wpf/SfImageEditor/ToolbarCustomization.md

 ### ToolbarItemSelected

-Toolbar item selected event will be invoked when the item in the toolbar is  selected. `ToolbarItemSelectedEventArgs` will be the parameter.
+This event occurs when an item in the toolbar is selected. `ToolbarItemSelectedEventArgs` is the parameter.
 You can control the selected item operation by setting the Cancel property to true.
-Also you can get the information about the ToolbarItem.
+You can also get the information about the ToolbarItem.

 {% tabs %}